 Frequently Asked Questions about Audition Process

 To major in music, you must audition.
 You will be asked to perform for the instructor(s) of the instrument you play.
-You will also be asked to complete the Basic Musical Skills Assessment (written theory placement, aural placement, and optional piano placement).
 Specific details regarding audition requirements are sent two to three weeks before the audition date that you select.

 You are still required to audition to be a music minor.
 Audition requirements are the same as for music major auditions.

-I DO NOT PLAN TO STUDY MUSIC BUT WOULD LIKE TO AUDITION FOR THE CHIPPEWA MARCHING BAND.
+I DO NOT PLAN TO STUDY MUSIC, BUT I WOULD LIKE TO AUDITION FOR THE CHIPPEWA MARCHING BAND.
 HOW DO I DO THAT?

-You will be asked to demonstrate the best of their training.
+You will be asked to demonstrate the best of your training.
 The emphasis in these auditions is on determining your skill level and your experience.
 The audition includes both music and physical movement.

 Any CMU student may audition to become a member of the Chippewa Marching Band.
 Auditions take place in conjunction with early Student Orientation sessions.
 Once accepted to the University, students will receive an information packet from the Orientation Office.

 IS MY APPLICATION TO CMU THE SAME AS MY APPLICATION TO THE SCHOOL OF MUSIC ?

 There are two separate application processes.
 You must apply to the University by filling out a CMU Admissions application.
 You must also complete the audition process for the School of Music.
 Acceptance to the University does not imply acceptance to the School of Music.

 ARE THERE ANY SCHOLARSHIPS AVAILABLE TO MUSIC STUDENTS ?